linzhi-tao/Precision_study/README.md

 ## Output

-All output files and plots are saved automatically in the subdirectories:
+All output files and plots are saved in the subdirectories:

 - `output_PEB/`: for the PEB model estimates and BMA plots
 - `output_LOO/`: for cross-validation metrics and figures